 |Linalool||Floral and spicy||Lavender, coriander, laurel, mint, birch trees, and rosewood||Calming effects – stress relieving|

 |Limonene||Lemons, citrusy||Oranges, limes lemons, juniper, rosemary, peppermint, pine||Skin health and internal membrane integrity|

 |Myrcene||Earthy, herbal, or musky||Mangos, hops, thyme, bay leaves, citrus fruits||Mellowing terpene, may improve sleep|

 |Pinene||Fresh scent, pine, wood||Parsley, sage, dill, basis, rosemary, some citrus fruits||Calmative, relaxing, helps to maintain healthy inflammatory levels|

 The bottom line – What’s better, terpenes or CBD?

 Today we understand that terpenes and cannabinoids are separate parts of the same hemp plant, but they work within the body in unique ways!
 It’s a fascinating discovery that using terpenes and cannabinoids together – in the right concentrations – can dramatically multiply the potential health benefits!
-Whether you need to relieve pain, reduce inflammation, improve your mood, lower anxiety, or you’d simply like to explore other super-charged effects, don’t overlook the synergistic power of CBD and terpenes.
+Whether you need to relieve occasional pains and aches, maintain health inflammatory levels, improve your mood, increase a daily state of calm, or you’d simply like to explore other super-charged effects, don’t overlook the synergistic power of CBD and terpenes.

 At CBD Health Collection, we genuinely believe that terpenes are a vital part of the success of CBD.
 That’s why we include custom terpene blends to our CBD products, depending on the intended use.
 Learn more here.